-EVALUATION OF CLINICAL EVENTS (ECE)

-Guidance for assessors and trainees in histopathology
+EVALUATION OF CLINICAL/MANAGEMENT EVENTS (ECE)Guidance for assessors and trainees in Medical Microbiology

-What is evaluation of clinical events?
+What is evaluation of clinical/management events?

-Evaluation of clinical events (ECE) is a tool used for assessing the trainee in the performance of their duties in complex tasks, often involving teamworking or interacting with other professional staff.
-Examples include clinicopathological evaluation and reporting of diagnostic material, presentation of a case at a multidisciplinary team (MDT) meeting, or contributing to quality assurance and audit processes in clinical and laboratory settings.
+Evaluation of clinical/management events (ECE) is a tool used for assessing the trainee in the performance of their duties in complex tasks, often involving teamworking or interacting with other professional staff.
+Examples include presentation of cases at a multidisciplinary team (MDT) meeting, or contributing to quality assurance and audit processes in clinical and laboratory settings.

 The assessment takes place whilst the trainee undertakes the activity then the assessor will then spend 5-10 minutes providing immediate feedback.
 The assessor will complete the assessment form as soon as possible after the assessment takes place with the trainee present.
 The assessment is performed against the standard expected at the end of the trainee's current stage of training (A to D).
 Please see the section below for more information on the standards for assessment.

-- Histopathology overview - Purpose of assessment tools
+Medical microbiology overview Purpose of assessment tools